 - Holiday clashes are flagged ahead of time

-- Annual leave allowance is calculated by the system and adjusted for part-time employees, new starters or leavers
+- Holiday allowance calculations are done by the system and adjusted for part-time employees, new starters or leavers

 These are all tasks that are taken off your to-do list — you can let Charlie take care of that while you focus on more strategic aspects of HR and Operations.